Eno people: History

 In 1712, John Barnwell, a government official from South Carolina, traveled across North Carolina with a military expedition against the Tuscarora in eastern North Carolina.
 The expedition produced a map, created c.
 1712-1725, that shows "Acconeechy Old Towns" on what appears to be New Hope Creek.
 This may depict the former site of Adshusheer.

-By the early 18th century, the Enos, combined with the Shakoris, Tutelos, Saponis, Keyauwees, and Occaneechis, were reduced to a population of approximately 750 people.
+By the early 18th century, the Enos, combined with the Shakoris, Tutelos, Saponis, Keyauwee, and Occaneechis, were reduced to a population of approximately 750 people.
 About 1715, the Enos merged with the Catawbas in the North Carolina-South Carolina border area; the Enos became "member elements of the Catawba" perhaps due to the outcome of the Yamassee War, in which the Enos may or may not have participated.
 It is, however, "extremely unlikely" that the Enos "could have constituted a significant portion" of the Catawba Nation.
 The Enoree River in South Carolina appears to have been named for the Enos, "ree" being the equivalent of the word "the".
 The Eno River in North Carolina is also named for them.

 In 1716, Virginia Lieutenant Governor Alexander Spotswood proposed to resettle the Eno (along with the Saras and Keyauwees) at "Eno Town", presumably either on the Neuse River or in the Albemarle area of North Carolina; By 1716 the Enos for the most part had merged with the Catawba in South Carolina.
 They in whole or in part may have re-migrated to northern North Carolina with the Saponis in the 1730s.
 The Eno dialect was still spoken within the Catawba as late as 1743.